Discrimination at Work

 You’ve been pushed far enough.
 It’s time to call us and find out how we can make your employer pay for what they’ve done to you.

-One important note: Under the law, you have a limited amount of time to act.
+Important note: Under the law, you have a limited amount of time to act.

 Call us for a consultation to find out how we can ensure you get the justice you deserve.
 Call 419-243-9005 or click here to contact us today.
-Widman & Franklin LLC. has licensed employment lawyers in Ohio, Indiana, and West Virginia.
+Widman & Franklin LLC. has licensed employment lawyers in Ohio, Indiana, Michigan, Connecticut and West Virginia.